-Before you begin this module, we recommend going through the following modules:
+Before you begin, we recommend that you complete the following training modules:

-In addition to our detailed step-by-step tutorials, we also recommend watching the video tutorials listed in the WordPress Configuration Video Tutorials section.
+In addition to the comprehensive step-by-step tutorials in the WordPress configuration training module, we also suggest watching the video tutorials listed in the WordPress Configuration Video Tutorials section.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your site fully set up and ready to launch.
+In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your website ready to launch.